 The Grand Duke in Rock-A-Doodle is not just a evil owl who spits black magic and wears a Dracula cape; he also enjoys embroidery and plays a demonic organ that controls the weather.
 Being voiced by the urbane Christopher Plummer helps.

 Phantom Limb from The Venture Bros. is a definite example, once called out for having sold out his villainous principles for high culture accoutrements such as dealing in stolen art instead of 'the old stuff'.
 (In the same episode, he laments how many of his fellow art thieves want to steal the Mona Lisa, for no other reason than it's a famous painting, and not because they appreciate it as art.)

 Played with in Exo Squad.
-Phaeton is highly articulate and literate enough to have a quote from Dante inscribed the entrance to his bunker.
+Phaeton is highly articulate and literate enough to have a quote from Dante inscribed in the entrance to his bunker.
 On the other hand, he is NOT a fan of art, which he (quite passionately) declares to be "a useless Terran pastime".